meft-sad/lab-chamber-/README.md

 ### False alarms

 The wavelength detected by the photodiode is the one emitted by flames, but can be due to the presence of other sources, such as the human body or some machines in the same room.
 For this reason it can happen that the due to the enviroment the sensor will send a false alarm.

+## Alarm message

+This kind of device could be used inside a laboratory, if for example you leave the room for some time and you want to know if during your absence something went wrong it is not enough simply to turn on